Spanish Speaker Surveys Build Connections with Families

 1. Text messages are ideal for sharing parenting information

-When we asked how Ready4K compares to other parenting and school information they receive, Spanish-speaking parents and caregivers shared their strong preference for receiving this kind of information via text message.
+When we asked how ParentPowered compares to other parenting and school information they receive, Spanish speakers shared their strong preference for receiving this kind of information via text message.
 Their comments point out that text messages provide quick and easy access to this information.

 “Este método es ya bien a la mano✋🏾y no hay que buscar en papel o website y ya busca las estrategias con un dedo ☝🏽en el momento que necesites información.”
 (This method is right on hand and you don't have to search on paper or websites, you can look for strategies with just a finger whenever you need information.)